psifx/psifx/docs/pages/audio.md

 - `--diarization`: Path to save diarization results in `.rttm` format.
 - `--num_speakers`: Number of speakers to identify.
 - `--device`: Processing device (`cuda` for GPU, `cpu` for CPU), default `cpu`.
 - `--api_token`: Hugging Face token, may be required to download the model.
+Can also be provided as the environment variable **HF_TOKEN**.
 - `--model_name`: Name of the diarization model used, default `pyannote/speaker-diarization@2.1.1`.

 ### Speaker Identification